1. Tasks

 loading...

 Notice the extra heading field middle_name.
-The task recognises this new field and inserts it for the correct entry and leaves the entry which does not contain that heading empty.
+The task recognizes this new field and inserts it for the correct entry and leaves the entry which does not contain that heading empty.

 Object array: Nested object